Strong-AI-Lab/RoVF-Meerkat-Reidentification/README.md

 Most of the code for reidentification can be run through `main.py`.
 For training a model use `CUDA_VISIBLE_DEVICES=0 python main.py train yml_filepath.yml -d [cuda|cpu]` (choose one of 'cuda' or 'cpu' for device to run on, and replace the CUDA_VISIBLE_DEVICES number with the appropriate number; the latter can be ommitted if using cpu only).
 To get the embeddings and evaluation metrics for a model the script `get_emb_and_metrics.sh` is used (note that you have to manually edit the file with correct checkpoint paths).

-Run `python generate_yml.py` to generate all yaml files used for trianing and the appropriate file structure in the results folder to be created.
+Run `python generate_yml.py` to generate all yaml files used for training; the appropriate file structure in results/ is also created.

 To replicate the pre-trained DINOv2 model results in the paper, run `evaluation/get_dino_embeddings.sh`, then run `python get_metrics.py` to get the metric results for the pre-trained DINOv2 embeddings.